 Cancer treatment and hair loss

-Any treatment which acts on rapidly dividing cancer cells can also affect other rapidly dividing cells such as hair follicles (roots).
-Talk to your doctors and nurses before treatment starts about whether you are likely to lose your hair, and if so, the level of hair loss to be expected.
+Any treatment which acts on rapidly dividing cancer cells can also affect other rapidly dividing cells such as hair follicles, however not all cancer treatment causes hair loss.
+Talk to your doctor about whether you are likely to lose your hair, and if so, the level of hair loss to be expected.

 Chemotherapy and hair loss